Sparkiy/onsparkiy-frontend/README.md

   ```shell
   npm install -g karma-cli
   ```
 2. Ensure that [jspm](http://jspm.io/) is installed.
-If you need to install it, use the following command:
+If you need to install it, use the following commnand:

   ```shell
   npm install -g jspm